abhr1994/Python-Challenges/README.md

 # Python-Challenges
-Solutions to geeks for geeks python questions
+Solutions to some python questions.
+Also has some important scripts